cormullion/Thebes.jl/docs/src/text.md

 # Text

+Thebes provides a `text3D()` function that draws text on a 2D plane in 3D space.

+!!! note

-Thebes provides a `text3D()` function that draws text in a 3D environment.
-For more information about using fonts and font selection, refer to the chapter in the Luxor documentation.
+    For more information about using fonts and font selection, refer to the "Text" chapter in the Luxor documentation.

-You specify the 3D location of the text, and optionally supply rotations and text alignment (`halign` etc.).
-By default the text in Thebes (as in Luxor) runs along the x-axis, and it lies in the xy plane.
+You specify the 3D location of the text's 'anchor' point, and optionally supply rotations and text alignment (`halign` etc.).
+By default, the text in Thebes (as in Luxor) runs along the x-axis, and lies in the xy plane.

 Use Rotations.jl to specify rotations.

 ```@example
 using Thebes, Luxor, Rotations # hide

-Drawing(600, 500, "assets/figures/text1.svg") # hide
+@drawsvg begin
 fontsize(50)

-background("black")
-origin()
+background("grey20")
 setlinejoin("bevel")
 eyepoint(Point3D(250, 250, 250))
 perspective(400)